-You may have come across the term neurofeedback a couple of times as you browse from one women’s treatment center to another in search for the one.
-And this approach is adopted by a growing number of rehabs for its proven effect in women’s addiction treatment.
-So what is neurofeedback and how does it work?
+Neurofeedback and addiction is one of many tools available to you at New Creation Treatment Center.
+This approach is adopted by a growing number of rehabs for its proven effect in women’s addiction treatment.
+So what is neurofeedback and addiction and how does it work?
 Read on and find out.

 If you’re familiar with psychotherapy and its effectiveness in healing your mind and its ability to improve your mental state, the principles of neurofeedback (NFB) is not at all that different from it, but the application is in the physical brain.
 NFB is geared at improving your brain function in order for you to become more receptive to the psychotherapy process.
 This drug-free take on treating addiction and other mental health disorders follows a non-invasive system for training your brain and your central nervous system (CNS) to harmonize and work together for better, healthier and sounder decision-making.
 Together, NFB and psychotherapy are a power duo that can work wonders on your overall health and recovery progress.